Top 10 Things to See & Do in Scottsdale

 Whether you’re a first-time visitor or seasoned regular, here are 10 uniquely Scottsdale experiences you won’t want to miss.

-This expansive urban preserve, the largest of its kind in the nation, boasts approximately 200 miles of scenic shared-use trails in the McDowell Mountain foothills that are great for hiking, mountain biking and horseback riding.
+This expansive urban preserve, the largest of its kind in the nation, boasts nearly 200 miles of scenic shared-use trails in the McDowell Mountain foothills that are great for hiking, mountain biking and horseback riding.
 The Gateway trailhead offers access to numerous paths, ranging from the ADA accessible Bajada Nature Trail to the challenging Windgate Pass Trail.

 Legendary architect Frank Lloyd Wright was so captivated by the Sonoran Desert’s natural beauty and sunny climate that he chose Scottsdale as the location for his winter home and architectural school, Taliesin West.
 Daily tours offer guests an insider’s look into Wright’s ingenious designs and his ability to seamlessly blend indoor and outdoor spaces.

-Discover unique instruments and music from around the world at MIM!
+Discover unique instruments and music from around the world at MIM.
 High-tech headphones and multi-media displays immerse you in global musical traditions, while the hands-on Experience Gallery lets aspiring musicians of all ages try their hand at instruments like guitars, gongs and gamelans.

 Downtown’s nine walkable neighborhoods offer you a variety of experiences by day and night.
-Discover historic Scottsdale in Old Town, browse the galleries of the arts district, shop along Fifth Avenue or discover the energy of Scottsdale after dark in the Entertainment District.
+Discover historic Scottsdale in Old Town, browse the galleries of the Arts District, shop along Fifth Avenue or discover the energy of Scottsdale after dark in the Entertainment District.

 This downtown gem celebrates the pioneer spirit of the American West through changing exhibitions of fine art, rare historic artifacts and cultural treasures.
 Be sure to check out the museum’s event calendar for live music, speakers and Western film screenings.